Sai-Nandan-Desetti/15-Puzzle/README.md

   * `s`: down
   * `d`: right
   * `q`: quit

+## Docs
+To view documentation of the code, see this repo's live [website](https://sai-nandan-desetti.github.io/15-Puzzle/).

 ## Reference
 * This code is written as a project as described [here](https://www.learncpp.com/cpp-tutorial/chapter-21-project/).